guard/guard/README.md

 used on other window managers as well.
 You have to install the `libnotify-bin` package with your favorite package manager.

-To use `libnotify` you have to add it to your `Gemfile` and run bundler:
+To use `libnotify` you have to add it to your `Gemfile` and run Bundler:

 ```ruby
 group :development do